-As stated previously the catch data for drift nets, draft nets, other commercial engines (snap nets, bag nets etc.) and rods, derive from mandatory fishing logbooks or from vouched information supplied by the IFI directly.
-The forecast model requires the inclusion of the fish taken by the mixed stock drift and draft net fisheries in each river while they were in operation (i.e. up to 2006).
-As the forecast model is based on information from the most recent 5 year period, data from this fishery will not be included after 2011.
-The contribution of all individual river stocks to the mixed stock fishery in 2006 drift net fishery is based on the allocation of the proportion of the total drift net catch originating from each district and the relative proportions of the estimated spawning stocks in each individual river.
+As stated previously the catch data for draft nets, other commercial engines (snap nets, bag nets etc.) and rods, derive from mandatory fishing logbooks or from vouched information supplied by the IFI directly.
+The forecast model requires the inclusion of the fish taken by the commercial fisheries in each river.
 For the purposes of analysis, it is assumed that the spawning stock of any river with a rod catch of less than 10 salmon per annum is 33% of its Conservation Limit until further information is made available.
 An allocation of fish from net catches in mixed stock fisheries (when operated) may also be included depending on the geographic region of these rivers.